khalid586/ATM-bank-using-oop-python/README.md

 <br>

-> **In this repository we will build a Basic programs using Object oriented programming in Python which will mainly focus on implementing
+> **In this repository we will build basic programs using Object oriented programming in Python which will mainly focus on implementing
 Object oriented programming concepts.**

 <br>